Individual Warrior Prints, Part I

 “Robinson” refers to listing in Kuniyoshi: The Warrior-Prints by Basil William Robinson (Cornell University Press, Ithaca, NY, 1982) and its privately published supplement.

-CLICK HERE TO RETURN TO GO TO PART II
+CLICK HERE TO GO TO PART II

 image016